Reconfigurable Intelligent Surface Based Hybrid Precoding for THz Communications: Proposed RIS-Based Hybrid Precoding Architecture

 \section{Proposed RIS-Based Hybrid Precoding Architecture}

-In this section, the system model of the proposed RIS-based hybrid precoding architecture for THz communication will be introduced at first, where the analog beamforming of hybrid precoding will be realized by energy-efficient RIS rather than the energy-hungry phased array.
-Then, for the proposed architecture, the problem of hybrid precoding optimization will be formulated to maximize the sum-rate of all users with the discrete phase shifts constraints due to the practical hardware implementation of RIS.
+In this section, we first introduce the system model of the proposed RIS-based hybrid precoding architecture for THz communication, where the analog beamforming of hybrid precoding will be realized by energy-efficient RIS instead of the energy-hungry phased array.
+Then, based on the proposed architecture, we formulate the optimization problem of hybrid precoding to maximize the sum-rate of all users with a non-convex constraint due to the discrete phase shifts in practical hardware implementation of RIS.